ryanwhowe/websocket-workshop/README.md

 In the browser now we can call the method `login(user, password)` with our chosen username and the password from above.
 However that's not much use unless our authenticator can also talk to the app.

-The yorkshire realm in `config.json` will need another new role so we can split the app from hardcoded roles if needed later.
+The ws-workshop realm in `config.json` will need another new role so we can split the app from hardcoded roles if needed later.

 ```
 {
-  "name": "serf",
+  "name": "type-c",
-  "authorizer": "phpyork.permissions",
+  "authorizer": "ws-workshop.permissions",
   "disclose": {
     "caller": true,
     "publisher": true